marcietolbert/Email-Investigations/Join-Us-in-Creating-Unique-Material.md

 On July 13, 2025, at 15:50:03 UTC, an email was received by inquiry@mydfir[.]com that leveraged a typosquatted domain and deceptive sender identity elements to impersonate the Duolingo brand.
 The email attempted to solicit a response by posing as a collaboration opportunity, using curiosity as a social engineering lure to initiate further engagement.

-The email utilizes display name spoofing (“Duolingo”) combined with a deceptive local-part (duolingo.ads) to create an appearance of legitimacy.
+The email utilizes display name spoofing (“Duolingo”) combined with a deceptive local-part (duolingo.ads) in the sending address to create an appearance of legitimacy.
 However, the sending domain (libero[.]it) is unrelated to Duolingo’s infrastructure.

 A mismatch between the sender/return-path and the reply-to address (duolingo-team[.]com) indicates an attempt to redirect recipient responses to attacker-controlled infrastructure.
 The reply-to domain further demonstrates impersonation through the use of a hyphenated second-level domain, a common typosquatting technique.